 Stress testing is an integral part of our risk management process.
-It includes both sensitivity analysis and scenario analysis and is conducted regularly.
+It includes both sensitivity analysis and scenario analysis, and is conducted regularly.
 In particular, the ICAAP (a group-wide exercise spanning risk types) is performed annually.
-On top of this, additional stress tests are carried out in response to microeconomic and macroeconomic conditions or portfolio developments.
+In addition, stress tests are carried out in response to microeconomic and macroeconomic conditions, or portfolio developments.
 Every stress test is documented and the results are discussed at the BRMC.